Sarr bags brace, Troost-Ekong shines as Watford secure victory over Reading | Goal.com

 Two minutes later, Sarr doubled the Hornets’ lead to complete his brace in style after he was set up by Philip Zinckernagel.

-Reading made several efforts to try and reduced the deficit but Troost-Ekong’s led defence delivered solid defensive displays to ensure they secure all three points in the outing.
+Reading made several efforts to try and reduce the deficit but the Troost-Ekong led defence delivered solid defensive displays to ensure they secure all three points in the outing.

+Sarr featured for the duration of the game, struck three shots, completed four dribbles and had 43 touches on the ball.

+Troost-Ekong also lasted for the entirety of the game, made one tackle, three clearances, blocked two shots in his effort to help the Hornets keep a clean sheet.